 In her free time Diana enjoys trying new recipes and spending time with her cat and dogs.

 Meya (pronounced Me-Yay) is a Licensed Master Social Worker and practices under the Clinical Supervision of Dr. Ruth Fagan-Wilen.
 She received her Master of Social Work degree from the University of Texas in Austin, Texas, and an undergraduate degree from the University of California in Riverside, California.
-Meya is no longer accepting new clients.
+Meya is currently accepting new clients.

 Meya has 10+ years of experience working with young children, teens and adults working through trauma coupled with anxiety, depression, grief & loss, suicidality, mood/personality disorders and domestic violence.